Missy has tried a new spell, unleashing zombies on Midnight Hollow…

 Missy watches Hecate drink.
 Even though it pleases her to see her sister in pain, she is a little worried after all.
 What if she doesn’t stop?
 What if she drains her completely?

 Finally Hecate is sated.
-She dries her mouth with the back of her hand and licks the last droplets.
+She dries her mouth with the back of her hand and licks the last droplets, letting go of Granny who falls to the ground on her knees.

 Still with blood smeared around her mouth Hecate calls for the living dead…

-Missy is ready with her wand, passing it from one hand to the other.
+Missy is ready with her wand, passing it from one hand to the other like some knife fighter ready to strike.

 And with a masterful sway, accompanied by some secret mumbling, she undoes her evil work.